Simplyalex99/JobSearchGithub/README.md

 I really liked the layout of Indeed Job search.
 I decided to implement a similar yet simpler app with pagination instead of infinite scrolling.

 ## Status
-Production application currently does not work because API key needs to be updated.
+Production application currently does not work on Heroku because API key needs to be updated.